Chris Hamrick

 Christopher Hamrick (born October 21, 1966) is an American professional wrestler.
-He is best known for his stint in ECW, though he is also known for his appearances in WWE, TNA and throughout the independent circuit.
+He is best known for his tenure in Extreme Championship Wrestling (ECW).
+He is also known for his appearances in WWE, Total Nonstop Action Wrestling (TNA), and the independent circuit.

 Professional wrestling career

 Early career

 Hamrick began watching wrestling as a child.
 He made his professional debut at the age of sixteen in a promotion operated by his father, facing Alvin Melton in Mooresboro, North Carolina.
 Hamrick wrestled on the independent circuit for several years.

-In 1994, Hamrick wrestled several televised matches as an enhancement talent for the World Wrestling Federation, working with the likes of Razor Ramon, Owen Hart, Billy Gunn, Jeff Jarrett and others.
+In 1994, Hamrick wrestled several televised matches as an enhancement talent for the World Wrestling Federation, working with the likes of Razor Ramon, the 1–2–3 Kid, Owen Hart, Billy Gunn, Jeff Jarrett and others.